Meaning and Purpose: Pre-Determined or Self-Created

 - Why should we think that assigned purposes are inferior to predetermined purposes?

-- And why think that only predetermined purposes can make life meaningful?
+- Why think that only predetermined purposes can make life meaningful?

 Let us begin with the first question.
 To answer the question most simply: there is no general principle that purposes are more ‘real’ or important if they are introduced at the design stage.
 Eagleton points to an appropriate illustration if we consider the Post-it note.
 The repositionable adhesive that the notes use was discovered by a scientist working for 3M in 1968.
 However, neither he or anyone else in the company had any idea what possible use such an adhesive could be put to.
 Six years later, another 3M scientist, tired of losing his place in the hymnal while singing in his church choir, thought how useful a lightly adhesive bookmark would be.
 He then realized that the apparently useless glue was useful after all.
 Now Post-it notes are ubiquitous.